Leopotam/image-resizer/README.md

 Run binary without parameters to find usage.

 ## Scale
--scale <1-99> - scale in percent for new images.
+-scale=<1-99> - scale in percent for new images.
 Required parameter, no default value.

 ## Source folder
--src <path> - set source folder for processing.
+-src="path" - set source folder for processing.
 Current folder by default.

 ## Destination folder
--dst <path> - set destination folder for processing.
+-dst="path" - set destination folder for processing.
 Source folder by default.

 # License
 The software released under the terms of the [MIT license](./LICENSE.md).
 Enjoy.